dawnington/minipin/README.md

 ## Minimum Viable Product

-MinaPin is a web application inspired by Pinterest that will be build using Ruby on Rails and React.js.
+MiniPin is a web application inspired by Pinterest that will be built using Ruby on Rails and React.js.
 By the end of Week 9, this app will, at a minimum, satisfy the following criteria:

 - [ ] Hosting on Heroku
 - [ ] New account creation, login, and guest/demo login
 - [ ] A production README, replacing this README (**NB**: check out the [sample production README](docs/production_readme.md) -- you'll write this later)
-- [ ] Notes
+- [ ] Profile
   - [ ] Smooth, bug-free navigation
   - [ ] Adequate seed data to demonstrate the site's features
   - [ ] Adequate CSS styling
-- [ ] Notebooks for organizing notes
+- [ ] Boards and Pins
   - [ ] Smooth, bug-free navigation
   - [ ] Adequate seed data to demonstrate the site's features
   - [ ] Adequate CSS styling
-- [ ] Tags for notes
+- [ ] Follows
   - [ ] Smooth, bug-free navigation
   - [ ] Adequate seed data to demonstrate the site's features
   - [ ] Adequate CSS styling
-- [ ] Rich Text Editing of notes
+- [ ] Discover feed on home page
   - [ ] Smooth, bug-free navigation
   - [ ] Adequate seed data to demonstrate the site's features
   - [ ] Adequate CSS styling